ArtFXDev/Prism/README.md

 ## This fork

 This fork attempts to use Prism in a network and rez environment.
-(We do not attempt to rezify prism itself).
+We do not attempt to rezify prism itself and its dependencies.

 *This is not yet a rez recipe.
 Installation needs to be done manually.*